 Every year Auckland commuters spend 20 working days stuck in traffic.
-On top of the huge frustration that causes, Auckland's traffic congestion is estimated to cost billions of dollars a year in lost productivity and other costs.
+On top of the huge frustration that causes, traffic congestion is estimated to cost up to $2 billion a year in lost productivity.

-With population growth expected to be close to an additional one million residents over the next 30 years, improved public transport options providing efficient alternatives are needed to stop Auckland grinding to a halt.
+With population growth expected to add an additional million residents to our city over the next 30 years, improved public transport options providing efficient, convenient and reliable alternatives are needed to stop congestion from turning to gridlock.

-Given the population growth, trying to build our way out of congestion with roads alone will not work.
+Given the rate of growth, trying to build our way out of congestion with roads alone will not work.
 It's important that transport networks are available to serve new housing developments across the region in the next decade.

 As intensification occurs, it needs to be focused on arterial routes, transport hubs and town centres with multiple transport options.

 Through Te Whakakotahi i ngā Kaupapa Waka o Tāmaki: Auckland Transport Alignment Project (ATAP), Auckland Council and the government are investing $31 billion into critical transport infrastructure and services across Auckland.